IncrementalPCA#

 - Returns:

-Transformed data tensor with shape (n_samples, n_components).
+Transformed data with shape (n_samples, n_components).
+Will be on the same device and format as input X.

 - Return type: